llm-bible/llm-bible.github.io/_publications/ji2025learning.markdown

 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2502.12974"}
   - {name: "Code", url: "https://github.com/OpenBMB/DEBATER"}
-tags: ['Security', 'Distillation', 'Has Code', 'Efficiency and Optimization']
+tags: ['Security', 'Efficiency and Optimization', 'Has Code', 'Distillation']
 ---
 Recent dense retrievers usually thrive on the emergency capabilities of Large Language Models (LLMs), using them to encode queries and documents into an